Sydney-Informatics-Hub/cbioportal/scripts/ansible/roles/cbioportal/README.md

 Set the branch/tag of the forked cBioPortal repository to use.
 See https://github.com/IntersectAustralia/cbioportal for available branches/tags.

+    load_sample_study: false

+Validates and loads the sample study provided with cBioPortal.

 ## Role Tags

 To skip a specific role tag include the argument "--skip-tags <tag>" when running the playbook.

-    loadSampleStudy

-Tasks related to loading the sample study used to verify that cBioPortal is functioning correctly.

     clean